tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 * **Notes** The expected format of an ORCID ID is ^https://orcid\.org/\d{4}-\d{4}-\d{4}-\d{3}[0-9X]$, but we allow for protocol variants of http:// as well as https:// in the identifier and relax to the regex ^http(s){0,1}://orcid\.org/\d{4}-\d{4}-\d{4}-\d{3}[0-9X]$.
 We expect the ORCID ID to be in resolvable form, not the bare identifier.
 ORCID IDs are a subset of ISNI in the range 0000-0001-5000-0007 to 0000-0003-5000-0001, but this test only evaluates the format, not the range.
 The form ORCID:0000-0001-5000-0007 should be treated as NOT_COMPLIANT by this test.

+#### 6.8.1 Example Complex Implementation Notes

+Notes are present when some aspects of a test may not be obvious to the casual user or implementer.
+In some cases, no notes should be required, but notes can be very helpful as in the example of the BDQ Test [VALIDATION_COUNTRYCODE_STANDARD](../list/bdqtest/index.md#bdqtest_0493bcfb-652e-4d17-815b-b0cce0742fbe):

+> “Locations outside of a jurisdiction covered by a country code may
+> have a value in the field dwc:countryCode, the ISO user defined codes
+> include XZ used by the UN for installations on the high seas and
+> suitable for a marker for the high seas.
+Also available in the ISO
+> user defined codes is ZZ, used by GBIF to mark unknown countries.
+This
+> test should accept both XZ and ZZ as COMPLIANT country codes.
+This
+> test must return NOT_COMPLIANT if there is leading or trailing
+> whitespace or there are leading or trailing non-printing characters.”

 ### 6.9 List the properties of the Test (non-normative)

 * **Label** VALIDATION_WASATTRIBUTEDTO_STANDARD